 When it comes to remote work, it’s critical to make sure that everyone is on the same page.
 That’s the reason why communication tools should be one of the top priorities in the virtual office.
 Along with video conferencing tools, you’ll need instant messaging tools that can bring all of the employees together and work collectively.

-Instant messaging tools can enhance productivity by cutting down sending emails, virtual meetings, or phone calls to know the projects’ status.
+Instant messaging tools can enhance productivity by cutting down on sending emails, virtual meetings, or phone calls to know the projects’ status.
 Most instant messaging tools also allow you to share files within your organizations.

 - Google Hangouts